SyedAlamdarHusain/student-report-crud/README.md

 ## Real-Time Log Monitoring (Optional):

-To monitor real-time log output while the PrimaryLikesServer and ParentProcess run in separate terminals, the tail -f, as described in the project documentation, command can be used in a separate terminal as:
+To monitor real-time log output while the PrimaryLikesServer and ParentProcess run in separate terminals, the tail -f command can be used in a separate terminal as:

 ```bash
 tail -f /tmp/PrimaryLikesLog